victronenergy/dbus-mqtt/README.md

 The value 20 in the topic is the device instance which may be different.

+There are 2 special cases.
+  * A D-Bus value may be invalid.
+This happens with values that are not always present.
+For example: a single phase PV inverter will not provide a power value on phase 2.
+So /Ac/L2/Power is invalid.
+In that case the payload of the MQTT message will be {"value": null}.
+  * A device may disappear from the D-Bus.
+For example: most PV inverters shut down at night, causing a communication breakdown.
+If this happens a notification will be sent for all topics related to the device.
+    The payload will be empty (zero bytes, so no valid JSON).
+This will force the broker to remove the items from the list of retained topics.

 If you want a roundup of all devices connected to the CCGX subscribe to this topic:

 	N/e0ff50a097c0/+/+/ProductId